Govind Nihalani

-Early life and career
+Early life

 Nihalani was born on 19 December 1940 in Karachi, Sindh province (now in Pakistan) and his family migrated to India during the partition of 1947.

+He graduated in cinematography from the Shree Jaya Chamrajendra polytechnic (the present Government Film and Television Institute) in Bangalore in 1962.

+Career

-He started out as a cinematographer, graduating in cinematography from the Shree Jaya Chamrajendra polytechnic (the present Government Film and Television Institute) in Bangalore in 1962.
-He was an Assistant Cinematographer to the legendary V. K. Murthy.
-He was associated with all the earlier films of Shyam Benegal and with the cinematography of Richard Attenborough's Oscar-winning epic Gandhi.
+He started his career as an assistant cinematographer to V. K. Murthy, post which he made his debut as a cinematographer.
+He was associated with all the earlier films of Shyam Benegal and with the cinematography of Richard Attenborough's Oscar-winning period biographical drama Gandhi (1982).
+In the film Gandhi, he served as an uncredited second unit director, playing a key role in shooting significant scenes such as the massive funeral procession of Gandhi.
 Nihalani and Benegal are well known for their socially relevant films.